Anas Rashid: Career

 Rashid made his screen debut with the Star Plus drama Kahiin To Hoga as Kartik Ahluwalia.
 He went on to feature in a supporting role in the drama Aise Karo Naa Vidaa.
-However, his breakthrough role was the portrayal of Prithviraj Chauhan, in the historical drama Dharti Ka Veer Yodha Prithviraj Chauhan on Star Plus, which made him a household name in India.
+However, Rashid's breakthrough role was the portrayal of Prithviraj Chauhan, in the historical drama Dharti Ka Veer Yodha Prithviraj Chauhan on Star Plus, which made him a household name in India.
 Anas worked as the male lead in Diya Aur Baati Hum, where he portrayed the role of Sooraj Rathi.
-Rashid also marked his singing debut with one of the series songs.
+Rashid also marked his singing debut during his time in the series as well.
 Diya Aur Baati Hum ranked among the highest-rated Indian television serials.
-His performance in the series earned him wide recognition as well as several accolades.
+Rashid's performance in the series earned him wide recognition as well as several accolades.
 In 2018, he made his feature film debut in the Punjabi film Nankana starring Gurdas Maan.

 Personal life

 Rashid married Heena Iqbal, a corporate professional from Chandigarh, on 10 September 2017.
-They have a daughter named Aayat, born on 11 February 2019.
-They have a son named Khabib Anas Rashid born in December 2020.
+They have a daughter named Aayat Anas Rashid (born 11 February 2019), and a son named Khabib Anas Rashid (born 16 December 2020).